AVEO Pharmaceuticals - So, About That Death Rattle

 Needless to say, with approvals and milestone payments under their belts, AVEO has quite a bit more room to play in the financial than they did back in April.
 At that time, facing a $7.5 million quarterly burn rate, it seemed as though the $15 million stock sale they conducted would not get them far enough.

 But a drug approval changes a lot.
 AVEO holds just shy of $31 million in cash and equivalents as of Q2 2017, which is double the cash they held in the same period of 2016.
-The cash burn has continued to grow, as one might expect, from developmental costs, to a quarterly burn rate of $8.8 million.
+The cash burn has continued to grow, as one might expect, from developmental costs to a quarterly burn rate of $8.8 million.
 This gives the company around 1 full year of runway from the Q2 filing.

 But it's worth noting that the Q2 filing doesn't account for the fees collected from EUSA, amounting to $6 million or so since the approval of tivozanib.
 This is nearly a whole quarter's worth of cash to fund operations for AVEO.
 Moreover, the company has access to over $380 million from their partnership with EUSA, in the form of potential milestone payments.